Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 Necessity

-This is similar to the first one, but a little deeper.
+This is similar to the first one, but goes deeper into the human element.
 Essentially,

 Why should it be a historic marker?